Identifiable learning of dissipative dynamics: Results

-We now present the main theorem concerning the expressive capacity and uniqueness of {\ourmethodname}, thereby establishing its identifiability from a theoretical standpoint.
-Detailed proofs can be found in \hyperref[sec:appendix]{the Appendix}.
+\paragraph{Mathematical Characterization} We now present the main theorem concerning the expressive capacity and uniqueness of {\ourmethodname}, thereby establishing its identifiability from a theoretical standpoint.
+Detailed proofs can be found in Methods~\ref{app:Mathematical Characterization}.

 In the following, we consider the It\^o SDE driven by a standard Brownian motion

 where $g$ denotes the drift vector.
 We will work under the standard assumptions on the drift and diffusion coefficients that ensure that the SDE admits a unique (strong) solution and a unique invariant distribution with density $\rho$~\cite{pavliotis2014stochastic}.